panda3d/panda3d-docs/programming/networking/distributed/distributed-object.rst

 available on the :term:`AI` and :term:`UD` side.

 the b_foo (b\_ stands for both) method will update both, the local object as well as send the data to the server.
-This can usually easily be achived by simply calling both, the foo and d_foo method within the b_foo method.
+This can usually easily be achieved by simply calling both, the foo and d_foo method within the b_foo method.

 Special Methods